ConnectingApps/SmartInject/README.md

 ## Health Check Result in Json

-When adding a health check to your .NET application you typically, get a result like `Healthy` after doing a request.
+When adding a health check to your .NET application, you typically get a result like `Healthy` after doing a request.
 The response is not very detailed, which can be a problem when there is something wrong.

 However, instead of getting `Healthy` as a response, you can get a detailed json response instead: